Are More Equal Than

 RESTORATIVE JUSTICE, WOMEN, 60'S SCOOP, HAUDENOSAUNE GREAT LAW,

 Some Are More Equal Than Others!

 "We must broaden our way of thinking so that it recognizes the world as one human family.
 We are all children of one blood.
 It can be no other way, for there has to be a central source of all humanity where all living beings were created.
-Original Creator gave us the ability to find out things for ourselves and put them together usually for the greater good....Remember, when the flood recedes, clear water and an enriched land is left."
+With the help of our Ancestors, we have the ability to find out things for ourselves and put them together usually for the greater good....Remember, when the flood recedes, clear water and an enriched land is left."

 "Dignity is always on the side of the person on the receiving end of a racial slur."

 August, 2016, this was another little known historical insult

 perpetrated on Indigenous children.